-23 S.4.1.2 Auto-Transformer Power Feed Arrangement
+8 ES.4.3 Auto-Transformer Power Feed Arrangement

-- 24The auto-transformer power feed system arrangement reduces the need for traction power25substations and would require the installation of only two traction power substations spaced 3626miles apart.
-There are three potential locations for the site of each of the traction power substations27analyzed in this EIR.
-In addition, there would be one switching station (SWS1) and seven paralleling28stations (PS1 through PS7) at a spacing of approximately 5 miles.
-Two potential locations have been29identified for the PS4, PS5, and PS6 sites. - 30The paralleling stations provide additional power support to the power distribution system and permit increased spacing of the primary traction power substations.
-In addition to reducing the - 32 number of traction power substations-and thereby minimizing the introduction of new, large - 33 equipment installations into the corridor-the auto-transformer feed arrangement for - 34 implementation along the Caltrain corridor would help reduce electromagnetic fields (EMF) and - electromagnetic interference (EMI) because the arrangement includes two parallel aerial feeders, one on each side of the alignment.
-The currents in the parallel feeders flow in the opposite direction - to that in the main catenary conductors, reducing the EMF/EMI effects created by current flow in the OCS. - 39 Figure ES-2 shows the proposed general locations for potential TPFs.
+- 9 The autotransformer (ATF) power feed system arrangement reduces the need for traction power - substations and would require the installation of only two traction power substations spaced 36 - miles apart.
+The ATF is the overall power feed system and includes the traction power substations. - switching station, paralleling stations and the OCS - There are three potential locations for the site of each of the traction power substations analyzed in - 14 this EIR. - There are four potential locations for the site of the traction power substation in South San - 16 Francisco (TPS1) and three potential locations for the site of the traction power substation in San - 17 Jose (TPS2) analyzed in this EIR.
+In addition, there would be one switching station (SWS1) and - seven paralleling stations (PS1 through PS7) at a spacing of approximately 5 miles.
+Two potential - locations have been identified for the PS4, SWS1, PS3, PS5, and PS6 sites.
+Three potential locations - have been identified for the PS4 and PS5 sites. - The paralleling stations provide additional power support to the power distribution system and - 22 permit increased spacing of the primary traction power substations.
+In addition to reducing the - 23 number of traction power substations-and thereby minimizing the introduction of new, large - 24 equipment installations into the corridor-the auto-transformer feed arrangement for - 25 implementation along the Caltrain corridor would help reduce electromagnetic fields (EMF) and - electromagnetic interference (EMI) because the arrangement includes two parallel aerial feeders, - one on each side of the alignment.
+The currents in the parallel feeders flow in the opposite direction - to that in the main catenary conductors, reducing the EMF/EMI effects created by current flow in the - 29 OCS.

+Figure ES-2 shows the proposed general locations for potential TPFs.